montrehack/montrehack.github.com/_posts/2020-05-20-vault-pwning.md

 ![vault-pwning](/images/2020-05_vault-pwning.png)

 Two challenges of [Ringzer0 CTF](https://ringzer0ctf.com/) will be presented by [Mr.Un1k0d3r](https://twitter.com/MrUn1k0d3r).
-The topics will be pwning (exclusive challenge) and SQL injection.
+The topics will be pwning (exclusive) and SQL injection.
 Due to containment, we will organize the workshop online again this month.

 ### Remote Setup